tbang618/RustGuides/Rustlings/Rustlings2.md

 ```

 ## Enums
 **Enums** are another user-defined type, similar to enums in C/C++ or algebraic types in some functional languages.
-An enum represents a *range* of *possible* values (enumerations).
+An enum represents a *range* of possible values (enumerations).
 The classic example is an enum representing the day of the week.
 ### 1. Defining an Enum
-Defined as the type `enum` that takes the different possible values:
+We use the keyword `enum` to declare an enum that takes the different possible values:
 ```Rust
 enum Day {Monday, Tuesday, Wednesday, Thursday, Friday,}
 ```